ckodser/ckodser.github.io/_projects/sparse_L_inf_network.md

     This illustration shows how an L-inf distance neuron works.
 </div>

 As shown in the illustration, each neuron calculated the L-inf dist of its input to some learnable point, plus a fixed constant.
 With this formulation, the Lipschitz of each neuron output with respect to its input is $$1$$; Therefore, each layer Lipschitz is equal to $$1$$, and further, the whole network is Lipschitz one.
 Lipschitz’s networks could easily certify their robustness under L-inf perturbations.

-In the first experiment, I Found out this network could sparsify with a 98% purring ratio without losing accuracy or certified accuracy.
+In the first experiment, I discovered that this network could be pruned by a staggering 98% without any loss in accuracy or certified accuracy.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">